 First, disable your .htaccess file.
 Then increase your memory limit.
 After that disable all your plugins.
 Lastly re-upload your WordPress core files.
 This should fix the problem.

 Hopefully, after reading this WooCommerce customization tutorial, you know what to do after installing WooCommerce and launching your eCommerce store the right way.
 When you are thinking of starting an eCommerce store with WooCommerce, then you should utilize your time and follow all the steps properly.

 There are a lot of steps to setting up an online store.
 The advantage of using WooCommerce is that the steps become much simpler.
-And we hope this WooCommerce tutorial helped you set up your store and launched your eCommerce store.
+We hope this WooCommerce tutorial helped you set up your store and launch your eCommerce store.